Teddy2S6/International-Pokedex/README.md

 # Ikarus-Pokedex

 This project is a Pokedex application that allows users to search for and view information about different Pokemon.
-It provides details such as the Pokemon's name, type, abilities, and stats.
+It provides details such as the Pokemon's name, type, and stats.
 The application also includes a search functionality to easily find specific Pokemon by name or type.

 ## Features

-- Search for Pokemon by name or ID
+- Search for Pokemon by name or type
-- View detailed information about each Pokemon, including its type, abilities, and stats
+- View detailed information about each Pokemon, including its type and stats
 - User-friendly interface for easy navigation and interaction

 ## Installation

-1. Clone the repository: `git clone https://github.com/your-username/Ikarus-Pokedex.git`
+1. Clone the repository: `git clone https://github.com/TeddyS26/Ikarus-Pokedex.git`
 2. Naviagte to the cloned repository: `cd Ikarus-Pokedex`

 ### Server